-In practice that might mean that policyholders are only insured to drive during daylight hours, for example…but whether your own black box policy carries this type of restriction will depend on which provider you decide to go with, so it’s vital that you check the range of exclusions before taking out the policy.
+In practice that might mean that policyholders are only insured to drive during daylight hours, for example…but whether your own black box insurance policy carries this type of restriction will depend on which provider you decide to go with, so it’s vital that you check the range of exclusions before taking out the policy.

 Again, it depends.

-Again, though, this does vary considerably from provider to provider, so it’s important to check whether or not your own policy will impose a mileage restriction before you sign on the dotted line.
+Again, though, this does vary considerably from provider to provider, so it’s important to check whether or not your own black box policy will impose a mileage restriction before you sign on the dotted line.

 Which age group is this type of policy designed for?